-Defining the Toronto skyline and offering panoramic views, the CN Tower is a 553.3 m-high concrete communications/observation tower and the world's tallest building and free-standing structure.
+Defining the Toronto skyline and offering panoramic views, the CN Tower is a 553.3 m-high concrete communications/observation tower, the third tallest tower in the world, and remains the tallest free-standing structure in the Western Hemisphere.

 One of Toronto's greatest historical monuments, Casa Loma is a Gothic Revival style house and gardens in the midtown area originally built as a residence and is now a museum and landmark.